 - The adoption of control risk management techniques for governments

 Single window global success stories

-Economies who have digitalized their customs procedures have not only significantly reduced the time it takes to process goods, but have also encouraged businesses to trade with them.
+Economies that have digitalized their customs procedures have not only significantly reduced the time it takes to process goods, but have also encouraged businesses to trade with them.

 Here are a few examples:

-Since adopting the single windows platform, the customs custody time was reduced from six to eight days to four to six hours for shipments involving no declaration of prohibited items.
+Since adopting the single window platform, the customs custody time was reduced from six to eight days to four to six hours for shipments involving no declaration of prohibited items.

 Adoption of a digital risk-based border inspection process has reduced the time goods spend in Albanian customs by 7% and boosted the value of imports by 7% between 2007 and 2012.

 Singapore’s single window for trade, TradeNet, was one of the first single window systems put in place in the world.
 Today, TradeNet handles more than 30,000 declarations a day.
 It processes 99% of permits in just 10 minutes and receives all monetary collections through interbank transactions.